To Make Optimal Gains, Never Neglect Post Workout Nutrition

 Knowing what to eat after a workout is a big question mark for many active adults, even those who have been exercising for years.
 Over time you’ll no doubt figure out your own system of food consumption that helps you to stave off fatigue and other symptoms following a workout, but did you know that there are proven methods you might be missing out on?

-If you think that there may be a better way to get nutrition and optimize your workouts by pairing them with an appropriate diet, here are just a few post-workout tips that could prove useful.
+If you think that there may be a better way to get nutrition and optimize your workouts by pairing them with an appropriate diet, here are 5 post-workout tips that could prove useful.

 5 Tips for Post-Workout Nutrition